 Managing the Serial Message Sequence

 The MD_YX5300 library manages the serial interface to the YX5300 by taking care of the request/response pairs.
-The MP3 Player responds to command requests but it also sends unsolicited messages when certain events occur, so the user application needs to understand and how to handle unsolicited messages (including the response to a data request).
+The MP3 Player responds to command requests but it also sends unsolicited messages when certain events occur, so the user application needs to understand how to handle unsolicited messages, including the response to a data request.

-How message are processed by the application is flexible and depends on the setSynchronous() setting and whether a callback function is defined using setCallback().
+How message are processed by the application using the library is flexible and depends on the setSynchronous() setting and whether a callback function is defined using setCallback().

 Synchronous or Asynchronous?

 The first choice in processing messages is whether to process them inline with the application sequence (synchronous) or separately (asynchronous).

 Synchronous: The command message is sent and the code waits for the acknowledgement before returning to the calling application.
 This is relatively inefficient of CPU time as it involves a busy wait, but is easy to implement in code flow and works well enough for most applications.

 Asynchronous: The command message is sent and the library immediately returns.
 The response message is processed as it returns and the calling application can continue to run while this happens.
 Once the response is received, the application can be notified through a callback or polled status (see below).
 This method gives the calling application priority to use the CPU between messages but requires the application to become “message flow” aware.